 Just like adults, children should have a professional cleaning and exam twice a year.
 Along with teaching and enforcing good oral health habits at home, this is the best way to ensure that your child understands the importance of caring for the teeth and gums.
 These exams also allow your child’s dentist to diagnose, observe, and treat any dental health problems as soon as possible.
 Once your child is old enough to brush and floss independently, make sure that he or she does this at least twice a day.

 As with toothbrushing, your child looks to you to set an example with diet.
 Be sure to offer your child plenty of fruits, vegetables, protein, whole grains, and foods and drinks with calcium as these help keep the teeth and body strong.
 Try to limit foods and drinks that have a high starch or sugar content since consuming too much of either can lead to tooth decay.

 Many pediatric dentists recommend sealants to cover the chewing surface of your child’s back teeth.
 Dental sealants form an extra barrier against bacteria and decay because they prevent particles of food from becoming lodged in areas that can be difficult to reach with a toothbrush.
 Your child’s dentist may also recommend extra fluoride.
 Fortunately, several toothpaste manufacturers already add fluoride so you don’t have to go looking for it.

-Although February is the only month dedicated to children’s dental health, we at Western Maryland Health System encourage parents to remember these tips all year long.
+Although February is the only month dedicated to children’s dental health, we at UPMC Western Maryland encourage parents to remember these tips all year long.

 Please note, the information provided throughout this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images, and video, on or available through this website is for general information purposes only.
 If you are experiencing relating symptoms, please visit your doctor or call 9-1-1 in an emergency.